t3brightside/metaplus/README.rst

 Usage
 -----

-Edit page properties, new fields appear in “Meta” tab.
+Edit page properties, new fields appear in “Metadata” tab in "Meta Plus" section.

 Sources
 -------